varshabhat42/unified-dev-assistant/README.md

 # Unified Dev Assistant

-The **Unified Dev Assistant** is a versatile application that leverages LangChain, OpenAI, and Wikipedia to assist developers by answering questions, generating test cases, visualizing code structures, and more.
-This project offers two implementations of a Wikipedia research tool with both a **Command Line Interface (CLI)** and a **Web Interface** for easy interaction.
+The **Unified Dev Assistant** is a versatile application that leverages LangChain, OpenAI, and Git to assist developers by summarizing PRs, generating test cases, visualizing code structures, and more.

 ## Table of Contents